 Video of the Day

-1. Make your door count.
+1. Make the front door count.

-2. Add a console table.
+2. Invest in a console table.

-3. Hang a gallery wall.
+3. Add a personal touch with a gallery wall.

 4. Go big with a mirror.